Materials-Data-Science-and-Informatics/PIDA/README.md

 # Permanent Identifiers (PIDs)

 This repository provides a service for managing Permanent URLs (PURLs).
-We use per-directory Apache configuration files (.htaccess files) to redirect PURL requests to their real locations on the Web.
+Per-directory Apache configuration files (.htaccess files) are used to redirect PURL requests to their real locations on the Web.

 ## Benefits
 Provide a long-lasting reference to a digital object (e.g., articles, datasets, videos, persons, instruments, organization) which remains constant for identifying that object regardless of changes to its location on the Web.
 As a result we grauntee: